Table of Contents

 Alternative Dispute Resolution Meaning

-A way of settling disputes and disagreements between parties via negotiation and discussion is known as alternative dispute resolution (ADR).
+Alternative dispute resolution (ADR) includes various ways to settle disagreements without going to court.
+These methods often involve a third party who helps the parties reach a settlement.
+ADR can also be used alongside the court process with court approval.
 It is an effort to develop a system that is distinct from the customary methods of dispute resolution.
 The objective of the alternative dispute resolution mechanism is to aid in the settlement of commercial disputes and other conflicts where no attempt has been made to engage in constructive dialogue or reach a mutually agreeable conclusion.

 Alternative Dispute Resolution is protected by the Indian Constitution’s Articles 21 (Right to life and personal liberty) and 14 (Equality before the law).
 The Directive Principles of State Policy (DPSP) of equal justice and free legal aid, which are enshrined in Article 39-A of the Indian Constitution, can also be accomplished through ADR.
 It can assist courts in lightening a load of litigation while giving the parties concerned a satisfying and well-rounded experience.